Probing Multimodal LLMs as World Models for Driving: INTRODUCTION

 \section{INTRODUCTION}

-In the rapidly evolving field of artificial intelligence, Multimodal Large Language Models (MLLMs), such as GPT-4V, have demonstrated unprecedented capabilities in understanding and generating image/text-based content~\cite{LLMSAPPSSURVEY}.
-Recently, MLLMS have been introduced to the realms of driving to improve context understanding in driving situations~\cite{chen2023driving}, extract spatial features from frames to teach a driving policy based on those features, improving the generalization ability of autonomous driving~\cite{wang2024drive}, infer system requirements (to meet the user's intent) from in-cabin users' commands~\cite{Yang2024WACV}, understand the driving environment~\cite{fu2024drive}, and more~\cite{cui2024survey}.
-However, the performance of these powerful models has not been tested for \textbf{scene} (sequence of images) reasoning in a closed control loop at (dynamic) driving context and thus, remains an intriguing area of exploration.
+In the rapidly evolving field of artificial intelligence, Multimodal Large Language Models (MLLMs), such as GPT-4o \cite{gpt4o}, have demonstrated unprecedented capabilities in understanding and generating image/text-based content~\cite{LLMSAPPSSURVEY}.
+Recently, MLLMs have been introduced to the realms of driving to improve context understanding ~\cite{chen2023driving}, extract spatial features from frames to teach a driving policy based on said features, improving the generalization ability of autonomous driving~\cite{wang2024drive}, infer system requirements from in-cabin users' commands to meet their intent ~\cite{Yang2024WACV}, understand the driving environment~\cite{fu2024drive}, and more~\cite{cui2024survey}.
+However, the performance of these powerful models has not been tested for \textbf{scene} (sequence of images) reasoning in a dynamic driving context, let alone one in a closed control loop, and thus, remains an intriguing area of exploration.
 We ask the question: \begin{itemize} \item {\textit{``\ul{Can MLLMs operate as driving world models}''?}} \end{itemize}